Indemnification Clauses Explained: What They Mean and Why They Matter

 For technology contracts, IP indemnification is especially important.
 If a vendor’s software infringes a patent and you get sued for using it, the vendor should be defending and paying for that claim.

-The indemnification procedure matters
+The procedure matters as much as the trigger

 Without these procedural requirements, the clause is difficult to enforce in practice.